ixxra/gaussian-operations/README.md

 This library pretend just to do so.

-Certainly, out there in the wild, there should very good software to accomplish this task.
+Certainly, out there in the wild, there should be very good software to accomplish this task.
 But this project is twofold:

 1. It aims to ease my linear algebra students life.
 2. It aims to help my computer science students to learn python.